 \subsubsection{Evaluation of $\ln Z$ keeping terms in ${\cal L}$ up to second order in derivatives}

-In the zero derivative order, using the Weyl invariance, we obtain, $P(T)= \kappa_1 T^3$.
-We then substitute $P(T)$, in \eqref{eq:partition} to obtain,
+At zeroth derivative order, using Weyl invariance we obtain $P(T)= \kappa_1 T^3$.
+We then substitute $P(T)$ into \eqref{eq:partition} to obtain

-In the second derivative order we use \eqref{R3d}, \eqref{f23d} and \eqref{pss3d} and the expression for $P_i(\sigma)$'s.
-The expressions for $P_i$'s are obtained by demanding the Weyl invariance.
-Under the Weyl transformation $g_{\mu\nu}\rightarrow e^{2\chi(x)}g_{\mu \nu}$, in the 3 dimension, the lower dimension $KK$ fields transforms as,
+At second derivative order, we use \eqref{R3d}, \eqref{f23d}, \eqref{pss3d}, and the expression for $P_i(\sigma)$'s.
+The expressions for the $P_i(\sigma)$'s are obtained by demanding Weyl invariance.
+Under the Weyl transformation $g_{\mu\nu}\rightarrow e^{2\chi(x)}g_{\mu \nu}$, in three dimensions, the lower dimension KK fields transform as,